theocrithary/Terraform-PowerFlex-4.6-on-Azure/README.md

 cd Terraform-PowerFlex-4.6-on-Azure
 ```

-## Step 2: Prepare the tfvars file with your environment variables
+## Step 2: Prepare the tfvars file with your environment variables & copy the Azure public / private keys

 ### Rename the terraform-example.tfvars file to terraform.tfvars
 ```